shdushantha/fake-news-detection/README.md

 ## 📝 Description

 The goal of this project is to accurately classify news articles as either "True" or "Fake".
-The notebook processes a large dataset of news articles, engineers features, and trains two distinct models:
+The notebook processes a large dataset of news articles, engineers features, and trains a BERT (DistilBERT) model:

-1. A baseline **Logistic Regression** model using PySpark's MLlib for scalable, traditional machine learning.
-2. An advanced **DistilBERT** model, a lighter and faster version of BERT, fine-tuned for the specific task of news classification.
+An advanced **DistilBERT** model, a lighter and faster version of BERT, fine-tuned for the specific task of news classification.

-Finally, the predictions from both models are combined in a weighted ensemble, leveraging the strengths of both approaches to produce a highly accurate final prediction.
 The entire workflow, from data ingestion to a real-time prediction function, is demonstrated.

 ## 🛠️ Core Technologies